-- 7.3 A listed entity should disclose: - (a) If it has an internal audit function, how the function is structured and what role it performs; or - (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
+7.3 A listed entity should disclose:

+- (a) If it has an internal audit function, how the function is structured and what role it performs; or - (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.

-Hastings established an internal audit function during the year.
+The Company established an internal audit function during the year.
 Internal audit has a key role in the corporate governance structure to ensure the effective management of risk.

 Internal audits aim to support the Company in achieving its objectives by undertaking a risk-based audit approach, applying a systematic and disciplined methodology to evaluate and improve the effectiveness of governance, risk management and internal control processes.
-It provides members of the Board and senior management with reasonable assurance that ensures they fulfil their duties to the Company and its stakeholders.
-Internal Audit is also positioned within the Company to provide assurance to the Audit Committee on the effectiveness of internal governance and risk management processes.
+They operate to provide Board members and senior management with reasonable assurance that ensures they fulfil their duties to the Company and its stakeholders.
+The role of internal auditors also serves to provide assurance to the Audit Committee as to the effectiveness of internal governance and risk management processes.

-Internal audit has a scope covering Risk Management, Environmental Management, Project Management Controls, Health & Safety Management, Contract Management, Financial Controls, HR Management, ERP System Implementation, and Compliance Reporting.
+Internal audit has a scope covering Risk Management, Environmental Management, Project Management Controls, Health & Safety Management, Contract Management, Financial Controls, HR Management, ERP System Implementation, Governance and Sustainability and Compliance Reporting.